 What Are Outbound and Inbound EDI Mapping Processes in SAP?

-Outbound Process: The SAP Outbound EDI Mapping Process involves transforming data from your SAP system into a format your trading partner understands, specifically an EDI message conforming to their chosen standard.
-The outbound process begins by creating application documents within the SAP system.
-These documents are then converted into a standardized, intermediary format.
-Following this, the intermediary document is transformed into an EDI standard document format, ensuring compatibility with the recipient's system.
+Outbound Process: The Outbound Process works by pulling data from your SAP system and turning it into a format your trading partner will process which is an EDI message according to their preference.
+You should begin the outbound process by making application documents in SAP.
+After that, the documents are changed into a unified, intermediate format.
+Then, the intermediary document is changed into an EDI document format required by the recipient’s system.

-Inbound Process: The SAP Inbound EDI Mapping Process involves transforming data received from your trading partners in an EDI message format into a structure your SAP system understands.
+In SAP, the Inbound process uses EDI Mapping to change data from your trading partners into a format your SAP system recognizes.

 SAP EDI Architecture